-Well, most of the modern TVs released nowadays are 120Hz, so you won’t have much of a choice if you want a brand new TV.
+Well, given that most modern TVs support 120Hz, you won’t have much of a choice if you want a brand new TV.

 120Hz TV vs 60Hz TV: Content Source & Type

-So, if you are watching 30 FPS or 60 FPS content on your 120Hz TV, the image won’t be different than it would be on a 60Hz TV.
+However, if you are watching content up to 60FPS on your 120Hz TV, the image won’t be any different than it would be on a 60Hz TV.
 And since that makes for the majority of content, many find 120Hz unnecessary for TVs.

 An exception to this would be watching native 24 FPS content from a media source such as Blu-ray.

-Because the content feeds the display 24 frames per second, a 60Hz TV has to alternate between adding 3 and 2 frames in-between those 24 FPS in order to produce the picture.
+As the source feeds the display 24 frames per second, a 60Hz TV has to alternate between adding 3 and 2 frames in-between those 24 FPS in order to produce the picture.